lmayer5596/DSProject2/TaylorSongs.md

 ## Gina Seo
 Worked with other members to create the code outline.
-Also helped contribute to finalizing SQL queries.
+Also helped contribute to finalizing queries.
 Developed a good work ethic and management with the other teammates.

 ## Jesigga Sigurdardottir
-Decided upon and finalized the Datta frame used, finalized formatting of code, worked on creating questions, and worked on explanations of questions.
+Researched, decided upon, and finalized the Data frame used.
+Finalized formatting of code, worked on and created questions.
+Also worked on explanations of questions with other teammates.

 ## Kiley Wonser
 Helped to create slightly more sophisticated questions.
 Developed and expanded the descriptions with members and reviewed the final results with the team.
+Included descriptions of the queries into the README.md.

 # Code and Queries